antonionicampos/antonionicampos/README.md

 - 🌱 I’m currently learning about Kernels

-- ⚡ Fun fact: I have bachelor degree in Mechanical Engineering
+- ⚡ Fun fact: I play the guitar in the free time

 <br/>